openstack-archive/senlin/doc/source/developer/policies/load_balance_v1.rst

 "``delay``", "``max_retries``", "``http_method``" etc.

-For more details specifications of the policy specifications, you can use the :command:`opentack cluster policy type show senlin.policy.loadbalance-1.0` command.
+For more details specifications of the policy specifications, you can use the :command:`openstack cluster policy type show senlin.policy.loadbalance-1.0` command.